Summer Safety Tips For Kids

 Even with parental controls and screen time restrictions, your kids may still get into some hairy situations this summer.
 While part of it is just growing up, you’ll want to make sure that you’re there to help if they need you.
 Bark is a great family tool, and can help prompt important discussions about the things your kids are getting into on the internet.

 Bark helps keep kids safe online, and by extension, in real life.
-It monitors text messages, emails, YouTube, and over two dozen social media platforms for signs of potential issues like cyberbullying, online predators, adult content, depression, acts of violence, and suicidal ideation.
+In addition to these summer safety tips for kids, Bark will monitor text messages, emails, YouTube, and over two dozen social media platforms for signs of potential issues like cyberbullying, online predators, adult content, depression, acts of violence, and suicidal ideation.
 Bark will alert busy parents when issues arise, saving you time and providing peace of mind.
 Sign up today for a free, one-week trial of our award-winning monitoring service.